 The best way to control ingestion in Seq is through API keys; they can not only provide fine-grained information about where events are coming from, but can also be used to apply levels and filters independently to the log sources sending data to Seq.

-The ideal retention policy configuration removes bulky data while it still fits within the Seq RAM cache.
+The ideal retention policy configuration removes bulky data early to increase the range of cached events.

 A typical retention scheme may look something like: